A Systematic Survey of Regularization and Normalization in GANs: Regularization and Normalization of "Other methods"

 Data in machine learning is expected to be independent and identically distributed ($i.i.d$).
 However, in terms of deep learning, because of the Internal Covariate Shift (ICS) \cite{ioffe2015batch}, inputs of each neuron do not satisfy the $i.i.d$, making the training of the deep neural networks hard and unstable.
 Layer normalization\footnote{ layer normalization is different from the Layer Normalization (LN), where layer normalization is a general term for a class of methods such as BN, LN. } has been proposed to avoid such problems.
 The general form of the layer normalization is (the difference between the normalization methods lies in the choice of $h$ and the calculation of $\mathbb{E}[h]$ and $var[h]$):

-For GANs, the layer normalization can be divided into two parts: {{unconditional-based layer normalization}} and {{conditional-based layer normalization}}.
+For GANs, the layer normalization is divided into two parts: {\textit{unconditional-based layer normalization}} and {\textit{conditional-based layer normalization}}.
 Unconditional-based layer normalizations are used for unconditional generation similar to the other deep neural networks.
-On the other hand, conditional-based layer normalizations are used for the generator of the conditional generation, where the shift and scale parameters ($\gamma, \beta$) depend on the condition information.
-The form can be defined as:
+On the other hand, conditional-based layer normalizations are used for the generator of the conditional generation, where the shift and scale parameters ($\gamma, \beta$) depend on the condition information, as given below: